Tobiscus100/My-Cybersecurity-Journey-100-days-of-Cybersecurity-/README.md

 - Encryption

 Focusing on Encryption and Confidentiality, this course was informative and helped reinforce previously learned topics....Journey with Me ☺️

+Day 30: 100 Days of Cybersecurity

+Friday, 1st August,2025.

+Today, I continued the Network Defense course, completing Modules 9 and 10, along with the quizzes.
+Some of the key topics I covered include:

+- Technology and Protocols
+- Syslog and NTP
+- Encryption, Encapsulation, and Tunneling
+- Load Balancing
+- Network Security Data
+- Types of Security Data
+- Session and Transaction Data
+- End Device Logs
+- Syslog
+- TCPdump

+These modules were very engaging and interesting...Journey with Me ☺️

+Day 31: 100 Days of Cybersecurity

+Saturday,2nd August,2025.

+Today, I completed the Network Defense course by taking the last module (11).
+Some of the key topics I covered include:

+- Evaluating Alerts
+- Security Onion
+- Detecting tools for collecting Alert Data
+- Analysis tools
+- Evaluating Alerts

+I completed the course, along with the quiz, checkpoint exam, and the Course Final exam.
+I'm excited to share that I've added another certificate to my collection!
+I'm very motivated to complete the Introduction to Junior Cybersecurity Analyst path....
+Journey with Me ☺️